 We are in a time of unprecedented threat and it is only through an innovative and forward-thinking approach to confronting these threats that we can hope to keep our businesses, buildings and, most importantly, people safe.

 The current threat level to Britain is assessed as severe, meaning that an attack is highly likely.
 The level of threat is complex and ranges from individuals carrying out stand-alone attacks to sophisticated networks executing innovative and audacious plots.

 We have all watched in horror at the recent atrocities which have unfolded before our eyes with devastating impact.
 Each new incident brings with it a unique set of questions, learning points and a familiar sense of fear that we or someone we know will be the next victim.

-I feel and understand that fear, and having served in the police force for over 30 years, I realise that the ability to properly understand our challenges is crucial to maximising success.
+I feel and understand that fear, and having served in the police force for over 30 years, I realize that the ability to properly understand our challenges is crucial to maximizing success.

-Beyond the ambit of terrorism, organised criminal gangs are continuing to build robust operations networks and are mobilising their resources with alarming efficiency.
+Beyond the ambit of terrorism, organized criminal gangs are continuing to build robust operations networks and are mobilizing their resources with alarming efficiency.